raziawong/p3-foliaging/README.md

 1. [Express](https://expressjs.com/) as the framework for routing to project's endpoints
 2. [db-migrate](https://db-migrate.readthedocs.io/en/latest/) as the database migration framework
 3. [Axios](https://axios-http.com/) as HTTP client to external endpoints
-4. [Bookshelf.js](https://www.mongodb.com/docs/drivers/node/current/) for accessing database on SQL databases
+4. [Bookshelf.js](https://bookshelfjs.org/api.html) for accessing database on SQL databases
-5. [caolan forms](https://www.npmjs.com/package/cors) to help create and validate forms in the backend and on admin panel
+5. [caolan forms](https://github.com/caolan/forms) to help create and validate forms in the backend and on admin panel
-6. [dayjs](https://www.npmjs.com/package/dotenv) to separate code from envrionment variables
+6. [dayjs](https://day.js.org/) is used to convert datetime to preferable format
 7. [cors](https://www.npmjs.com/package/cors) as middleware to enable CORS
 8. [dotenv](https://www.npmjs.com/package/dotenv) to separate code from envrionment variables
-9. [express-session](https://www.npmjs.com/package/dotenv) as the session management middleware
+9. [express-session](https://www.npmjs.com/package/express-session) as the session management middleware
-10. [express-flash](https://www.npmjs.com/package/dotenv) as flash messages middleware
+10. [express-flash](https://github.com/RGBboy/express-flash) as flash messages middleware
-11. [jsonwebtoken](https://www.npmjs.com/package/dotenv) as the authentication framework with Frontend
+11. [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) as the authentication framework with Frontend
-12. [handlebars](https://www.npmjs.com/package/dotenv) as the templating language to generate HTML for admin panel
+12. [handlebars](https://handlebarsjs.com/) as the templating language to generate HTML for admin panel
-13. [Tailwind](https://www.npmjs.com/package/dotenv) as the UI library for admin panel
+13. [Tailwind](https://tailwindcss.com/) as the UI library for admin panel
+14. [Tailwind UI Kit](https://app.tailwinduikit.com/) as the basis of components used in admin panel
-13. [Uploadcare](https://www.npmjs.com/package/dotenv) as the digital assets mangement for products' images
+15. [Uploadcare](https://uploadcare.com/docs/) as the digital assets mangement for products' images

 ### Frontend
 1. [React](https://reactjs.org/) as the frontend framework